 \section{Conclusion}

 To summarize, we have developed a general model to predict lattice thermal conductivity of dielectrics with nanoscale to macroscale porosity.
-In this model, the cumulative lattice thermal conductivity is approximated by a logistic function regression with a single tuning parameter single parameter, $\Lambda_o$ the median phonon mean free path.
-The effect from scattering at pore interfaces is described by the phonon suppression function.
+In this model, the cumulative lattice thermal conductivity is approximated by a logistic function regression with a single tuning parameter, $\Lambda_o$ the median phonon mean free path.
+This is a reasonable approximation for a wide range of materials including AlAs, AlN, GaAs, GaN, GaP, InAs, InP, Si, Ge, LiAlO$_2$, and Sn.
+We have computed the cumulative thermal conductivities at different temperatures from the first principle using \emph{AlmaBTE}.
+These calculations are publicly available at the GitHub repository~\cite{Hosseini2021}.
+The effect of scattering at pore interfaces is described by the phonon suppression function.
 This suppression function can be approximated well with another logistic function curve with two fitting parameters of $S(0)$ and $L_c$.
 The former parameter describes phonon suppression in the diffusive regime and the latter one describes the characteristic scattering distance imposed on the phonons by porosity.
-These parameters are tabulated in table \ref{tbl1} for pores with different shapes and porosities.
-The model is robust in providing a good approximating of the results from Boltzmann transport simulations of lattice thermal conductivity for a wide range of pores shapes, sizes and spacings that span both the diffusive and ballistic regimes.
-This provides a simple yet accurate estimation of thermal transport in nanostructures that can be used to rapidly screen or designing materials for a particular thermal task.
-As such this work provides an important tool to facilitate design and discovery of materials for thermal related applications, without explicitly solving the BTE.
+These parameters are tabulated in Table~\ref{tbl1} for pores with different shapes and porosities.
+The model is robust in providing a good approximating of the results from Boltzmann transport simulations of lattice thermal conductivity for a wide range of pores shapes, sizes, and spacings that span both the diffusive and ballistic regime in infinitely thick films with extruded porosity.
+This provides a simple yet accurate estimation of thermal transport in nanostructures that can be used to rapidly screen or design materials for a particular thermal task.
+As such this work provides an important tool to facilitate the design and discovery of materials for thermal-related applications, without explicitly solving the BTE.